 The EPA recommends that you wear gloves, goggles, and an N-95 respirator to clean mold.
 However, if you believe the mold is affecting your health, consult a medical professional first.
 Mold produces allergens, irritants, and, in some cases, potentially toxic substances, so it's important to put your safety first.

-If you're looking for other ways to protect your home, get a free homeowners insurance quote today.
+If you're looking for other ways to protect your home, speak with our licensed agents, or get a free homeowners insurance quote today.

 Are water damage and mold covered?